 The Group holds non-trading derivative financial instruments that are not designated in a hedge relationship that qualifies for hedge accounting.
 These derivatives are initially measured at fair value and any directly attributable transaction costs are recognised in profit or loss as incurred.
-Subsequent to initial recognition, all changes in its fair value are recognised immediately in profit or loss.
+Subsequent to initial recognition, derivatives are measures at fair value, and changes therein are generally recognised in profit or loss.